 I don’t know what “new mom” means.
 Meaning: just how long can I call myself a new mom?
 Like 2 years?
 5?
 Because, I’ll be honest, I just want a pedicure.
 And I’ve been wanting one since I got pregnant the first time over 2 years ago, but I’ve been a “new mom” and, as a result, well…With no end in sight for this pedicure-drought caused by tiny people that demand all mommy’s money go toward their diapers and overly-expensive mashed veggies, I decided I’d do a Quick At Home Pedicure…and to make my experience super awesomesauce and luxurious as an at-home pedi can be, I made a Moisturizing Fizzy Foot Bomb…Which was totally the bomb.
 OMG, I can’t believe I just wrote that.
 I’m such a nerd.
 Heh.

-I was so excited when I had this idea…I mean, a little foot massage, even self-provided, can really make my whole body relax–and the whole quick at-home pedicure only took about 20 minutes (after I made the foot bombs–that I did earlier in the day), which I was able to pull-off while the kids were napping.
+I was so excited when I had this idea…I mean, a little foot massage, even self-provided, can really make my whole body relax–and the whole quick at-home pedicure only took about 20 minutes (after I made the foot bombs–I did that earlier in the day), which I was able to pull-off while the kids were napping.
 So much better than doing the laundry.
 Heh.

 First things first, you gotta get your supplies.
-I found everything at Walmart, even running across this awesome Jergens Wet Skin Moisturizer for wet application–which works perfect for the bomb AND the pedi.
+I found everything at Walmart (also at Amazon), even running across this awesome Jergens Wet Skin Moisturizer (paid link) for wet application–which works perfect for the bomb AND the pedi.
 So, I snagged a couple bottles of the coconut oil and green tea oil flavors along with everything else I needed.

 Oh, you wanna know what you need?
 Yeeeeeah…